 - Be less than 56 days from the first day of your last menstrual period

-- Receive the state mandated counseling session by a physician in person at least 24 hours in advance
+- Receive the state mandated ultrasound and counseling session by a physician in person at least 24 hours in advance

 - Be willing to undergo a surgical abortion if Mifeprex fails to terminate the pregnancy